Inov-8 Roclite 282 GTX

-.
-The tread on this Roclite is raised so that the runner can gain an effective grip onto some of the most unstable surfaces.
 The Roclite 282 GTX can provide a solid grip throughout thick surfaces thanks to the sticky rubber throughout the outsole.
-You will always feel in control regardless of the surface you are running on thanks the the lugs on the outsole.
+You will always feel in control regardless of the surface you are running on thanks to the lugs on the outsole.
 The outsole also has the Fascia Band from the midsole onto the heel, which adds extra energy to the runner’s strides.

-.
-The 3-Arrow Shoc-Zone cushioning in the Inov-8 Roclite 282 GTX protects the underfoot from any vibration or discomfort from the lugs constantly hitting the surface.
 The synthetic upper webbing securely fits around the entire foot without coming off as too snug or loose.
 This shoe is great for runners with a wide forefoot.
-The tongue and area surrounding the ankle is thoroughly padded, so the runner can feel comfortable during each stride and avoid getting any blisters due to friction.
+The tongue and the area surrounding the ankle is thoroughly padded, so the runner can feel comfortable during each stride and avoid getting any blisters due to friction.

 The Inov-8 foot logo is placed in several different spots throughout the shoe.
 Besides being visible on the midfoot, the foot logo is on the tongue, the front of the forefoot, and behind the heel in a grey text.
 While it isn’t a necessity, more color options would be a suggestion for future models.
 The Roclite 282 GTX is currently available in black, with a gray outsole.

-Traction is a feature where the Inov-8 Roclite 282 excels.
-A majority of this shoe’s traction comes from the lugged bottom.
-The outsole is designed to grab onto unstable surfaces that might prompt you to slip and lose balance.
 The elevated tread resembles a soccer cleat; it is used to grab onto an unstable surface, such as mud, grass, or even snow.
-Those who like to exercise in outdoor environments such as the woods or the mountains will be pleased with the traction on this shoe
+Those who like to exercise in outdoor environments such as the woods or the mountains will be pleased with the traction on this shoe.

 • Comfortable EVA midsole